U.S. Supreme Court expands gun rights in striking down New York concealed carry law - NewsBreak

 “Let’s be clear: the Supreme Court got this decision wrong, choosing to put our communities in even greater danger with gun violence on the rise across the country.”

-The post U.S. Supreme Court expands gun rights in striking down New York concealed carry law appeared first on Virginia Mercury .
+The post U.S. Supreme Court expands gun rights in striking down New York concealed carry law appeared first on Minnesota Reformer .

 Comments / 0